Guoba cuisine: History

-History

-Guoba cuisine is a unique speciality which exists exclusively in Tianjin.
-Despite its history of over 300 years, few reliable reports remained of its early years.
-According to General Record of Tianjin: Folk Custom Record, the breakfast shops and stalls had been spread all over Tianjin city, dating back to the 1930s, among which ten had set up their own brands.
-As a result of the improvement of its cooking techniques as well as the high quality of its ingredients, Guoba Cuisine was commonly accepted and loved by Tianjin citizens.
-There used to be 4 catering industry associations in Tianjin in 1946, though Guoba Cuisine is not covered by them, it appeared quite frequently in the breakfast shops there.
-During the 1940s, in the Guoba Cuisine market, "Dafulai" and "Wanshuncheng" were the two best-known brands.
-Da fulai Guoba Cuisine store was located in the traditional gathering area for the Hui ethnic groups in Tianjin, which makes it a representative Hui type.
-Zhang Qifa, the 2nd generation founder of Dafulai, made it a great success via high-quality ingredients and combination of different tastes.
-On the contrary, Wanshuncheng was a typical Guoba cuisine shop for the Han ethnic group.
+Guoba cuisine is unique to Tianjin.
+Despite its history of over 300 years, few reliable reports remain of its early years.
+According to General Record of Tianjin: Folk Custom Record, breakfast shops and stalls dating back to the 1930s were all over the city; ten had established their own brands.
+As a result of the improvement of its cooking techniques and the quality of its ingredients, Guoba cuisine was popular in Tianjin and it appeared frequently in the city's breakfast shops in 1946; Dafulai and Wanshuncheng were the best-known shops.
+The Dafulai Guoba Cuisine store was in Tianjin's Hui district.
+Zhang Qifa, the second-generation founder of Dafulai, was successful with good ingredients and a variety of flavors.
+Wanshuncheng served the Han Chinese.

-During the public-private joint management in 1956, all privately owned Guoba Cuisine shops were transferred into state-owned ones.
-They were all listed among state-owned catering enterprises as snack shops or breakfast stores.
-The recipe and cooking techniques of Dafulai were changed from being handed down by the Zhang's family to being passed down from masters to apprentices since Dafulai had been turned into a state-run restaurant rather than a private enterprise by Zhang Fengxiang, last head of the Zhangs in response to the government's appeal.
-The sizable Dafulai Guoba Cuisine was incorporated as a part of Hongqiao District Catering Company and then integrated into the Dafulai breakfast department with many unknown shops.
-During the Cultural Revolution, the sale of Guoba Cuisine in Tianjin mainly relied on the breakfast department set by state-owned catering companies.
-Within such a period, Dafulai breakfast department, which sold mainly Guoba Cuisine was once named as "New Victory Breakfast Department", "Large Western Bend Breakfast Department", etc. In the Food Appreciation organized by Tianjin Catering Company, the Dafulai Guoba Cuisine from the Dafulai Guoba Cuisine store in Hongqiao District was among the ten best ones.
+During the 1956 public–private partnership, all privately-owned Guoba Cuisine shops became state-owned and were listed as snack shops or breakfast stores.
+Dafulai's recipe and cooking techniques of Dafulai were passed from masters to apprentices instead of being handed down by the Zhang family by Zhang Fengxiang, last head of the Zhangs, in response to the government's mandate.
+Dafulai Guoba Cuisine became part of the Hongqiao District Catering Company and was integrated into the Dafulai breakfast department with an unknown number of shops.
+During the Cultural Revolution, sales of Guoba cuisine in Tianjin relied on the breakfast department of the state-owned catering companies.
+The Dafulai breakfast department, which primarily sold Guoba cuisine was known as the New Victory Breakfast Department and Large Western Bend Breakfast Department.
+The Tianjin Catering Company ranked the Dafulai Guoba cuisine from the Dafulai Guoba cuisine store in Hongqiao District among the ten best.
 When the appreciation was organized again in 1990, the Guoba Cuisine from the Zhenhua Breakfast shop in Hongqiao district retained its rank.
-Though the "Dafulai Guoba Cuisine cooking techniques" was listed in the second batch of "Intangible Cultural Heritage" in 2009, only Dafulai and some other time-honored brands are still in operation, while the other previously famous ones, such as Wanshuncheng, Zhangmaolin, and Baohexuan have all disappeared.
+Although Dafulai Guoba Cuisine cooking techniques was listed in the second batch of intangible cultural heritage in 2009, only Dafulai and a few other brands are still in operation; others, such as Wanshuncheng, Zhangmaolin, and Baohexuan, have disappeared.